Modify a DLP Rule for Prisma Access on Cloud Management

 ) Enter a Description for the DLP rule.

-Modifying the DLP rule automatically created for the data profile is not required.
+Modifying the DLP rule automatically created for the data profile isn’t required.

-Skip to the next step to if you want to only apply the DLP rule to a Security Policy using the default values.
+Skip to the next step to if you want to apply the DLP rule to a Security policy without modifying the DLP rule match criteria and use the default values.

 The default DLP rule